We've independently reviewed this article to make sure it's as accurate as we can make it.

 The average dishwasher cycle reaches temperatures of up to 160° F. How long it takes for your dishwasher to reach this temperature depends on the speed of the water heater and the temperature of the water coming into the machine.

-Some dishwashers have an Auto Hot Start cycle.
-This cycle could extend your dishwasher run time up to 20 minutes as it heats the water ready for washing.
+Some dishwashers have an Auto Hot Start cycle, which could extend your dishwasher run time up to 20 minutes as it heats the water ready for washing.

-- Avoid using programs such as “Auto Hot Start”.
+• Avoiding programs such as “Auto Hot Start”.
 A normal dishwashing cycle will heat the water as the cycle progresses.
+You can disable this by following your dishwasher’s manual.

-- Run the hot water in the sink for 2 to 3 minutes before starting a dishwasher cycle.
-This will give the dishwasher a headstart with some hot water and shorten the cycle.
+• Running the hot water in the sink for 2 to 3 minutes before starting a dishwasher cycle.
+This will give the dishwasher a head start with some hot water and shorten the cycle.

 #4 The Dishwasher Is Energy-Efficient

-These dishwashers can help us do our bit for the planet and save up to $35 a year on our electricity bill, but they can come at a cost.
+This energy efficiency rating can help you do your bit for the planet and save up to $35 a year on your electricity bill, but it also comes at a cost.

 Modern energy-efficient dishwashers wash slower than normal dishwashers, as they use less water and wash at lower temperatures.